ckeswani/ux-dev-interview-materials/README.md

 *For screens where width <= 420.*

+The mockup is intended to give an idea of the desired functionality--you can make different visual design choices as long as the result meets the requirements specified below.

 ## Requirements
 * The Label field is required.
 * Individual choices cannot be longer than 40 characters.
 If a choice is longer than 40 characters, the excess characters must be visually distinct.